*This post may contain affiliate links. You can read our Affiliate Policy here.

 According to The Environmental Working Group's Skin Deep Database these ingredients contain EDCs.

-PHTHALATES: Pronounced thal-ates, this chemical compound is one of the elusive EDCs you have to hunt for on an ingredients list.
-Studies have shown that phthalates do not have hormone-mimicking effects on the body like most EDCs, but these ones have adverse effects on the male reproductive system, including decreased sperm count, testicular cell destruction and thyroid irregularities.
+Pronounced thal-ates, this chemical compound is one of the elusive EDCs you have to hunt for on an ingredients list.
+Studies have shown that phthalates do not have hormone-mimicking effects on the body like most EDCs, but they have shown adverse effects on the male reproductive system, including decreased sperm count.

-FRAGRANCE: The term Fragrance/Parfum is a labelling loophole in the law that allows manufacturers to put any number of chemicals into a formula without having to disclose them.
+The term "fragrance" or "parfum" is a labelling loophole in the law that allows manufacturers to put any number of chemicals into a formula without having to disclose them.
 Fragrance can often contain individual chemicals associated with allergic reactions and hormone disruption.

 1. Ammonia-Free/Oil-Based Professional Hair Colour